suhanik19/HeartFailurePrediction/README.md

 Follow the steps outlined in the notebook to preprocess the data, train models, and evaluate their performance.
 Each section is clearly marked for easy navigation.

 ## Model Performance
-This project applied six different machine learning classification models to predict the likelihood of heart disease based on 11 key health features.
+This project applies six different machine learning classification models to predict the occurrence of heart disease based on 11 key health features.
 Each model was trained on the processed dataset and evaluated using the test data.

 | Model | Accuracy |
 | --- | --- |